GeneSUN/Anomaly_Detection_toolkit/Model/ARIMA_anomaly/readme.md

 2. **In-sample (training data) reconstruction anomaly detection**
    Fit the model on existing data, **reconstruct** the training data (in-sample fitted values), and flag points where the reconstructed values differ greatly from the observed values.

+---
+## 1. In-sample (training data) reconstruction anomaly detection

 **Analogy:**
 Imagine a music teacher listening to a student play a familiar song.
 The teacher knows how the song should sound (the ARIMA model has learned the series pattern).
 If the student suddenly hits a very wrong note, it stands out — just like an anomaly deviating from the model’s expected behavior.

----
-## In-sample (training data) reconstruction anomaly detection

 ### Step 1: Create and fit the ARIMA forecasting model